marioy47/blog-site/posts/start-developing-flutter-in-mac/index.md

 ![Apple app store for Xcode installation](install-xcode.png)

-The Xcode is a big download (about 2 Gigs) and a long installation depending on your computer, so in the meantime we can install the `flutter` binary.
+The Xcode is a big download (about 2 Gigs) and a long installation depending on your computer, so in the meantime we can install the `flutter` SDK.

 ## Install Flutter